DoubleDeez/MDMetaDataEditor/README.md

 The plugin adds a new `Meta Data` section to the details panel of Blueprint Variables, Functions, Events, and Function Parameters.
 Here, any exposed meta data values can be set.

+### Advanced

+An advanced raw meta data editor can be enabled via Editor Preferences -> General -> Meta Data Editor (Local Only).
+This will enabling the raw strings of key-value meta data pairs.

 ![](./Resources/readme_ForceInlineRow.gif)

 ![](./Resources/readme_EditCondition.gif)